 Suggested terms abroad:

-Cambodia, which offers internships with The Global Child, a school for street children, and the Ponheary Ly Foundation, which supports rural public schools; Montevideo, Uruguay, which focuses on a national education initiative; and Palau, Micronesia, which offers internships at local schools
+Cambodia, which offers internships with The Global Child, a school for street children, and the Ponheary Ly Foundation, which supports rural public schools; and Suva, Fiji, which offers internships at local schools.